PolygonalPhantom/Firepower/README.md

 A tiny terminal game about battleships

 ## Info
 Try to destroy the enemy ship before it destroys you!
-This game is heavily based on RNG
+This game is heavily based on RNG.

 ## How to Build from Source